zephyrproject-rtos/zephyr/doc/services/zbus/index.rst

    * - a
      - T1 starts and, at some point, publishes to channel A.
    * - b
      - The publishing (VDED) process starts.
-The VDED locks the channel A's mutex.
+The VDED locks the channel A.
    * - c
      - The VDED copies the T1 message to the channel A message.